-Many bicyclists - particularly less experienced riders - are far more comfortable riding on a busy street if it has a striped bike lane with painted markings.
-Part of the intent of this Plan is to encourage new riders, and providing future marked facilities such as bike lanes may be one way to accomplish that.
+Many bicyclists - particularly less experienced riders - are far more comfortable riding on a busy street if it has a striped and signed bike lane.
+Part of the intent of this Plan is to encourage new riders and providing future marked facilities such as bike lanes may be one way of accomplishing that.
 It is also important to note that many advanced cyclists use Albuquerque's trail system due to its extensive length, mild curve radii overall, gentle slopes, and ease in reaching many parts of the City.